jacquesfauquex/DCKV/dicm2dckv/README.md

 - we define an api to which any destination implementation should conform

-  - structdump was chosen for the prototype implementation
+  - the implementation "structdump" was chosen for the prototype

   - other implementations include

+    - "grouplengthremove"

-    - mdbx
+    - "mdbx"

-    - xml
+    - "xml"

-    - json
+    - "json"

-- We use non seekable stdin stream, so that the apps can be piped
+- all these apps receive non seekable stdin stream, so that data can be piped into them

 ## dicm

-- we developped specific dicm parsing tools
+- we developped specific tools for dicm parsing

   - subroutine parsing up to tag 0002,0010, with sopclass and transfer syntax recognition